tnoff/backup-tool/README.md

 # Backup Tool

-Encrypt and backup local files to Oracle Cloud Intrastructure (OCI) Object Storage.
+Encrypt and backup local files to Oracle Cloud Infrastructure (OCI) Object Storage.

 ## Overview

 For each file specified, the backup tool will first calculate the md5 of the file, encrypt that file while also saving the md5 of the encrypted file, and then upload the encrypted file to OCI Object Storage.

-The tool can also restore these files from OCI Object storage, by first downloaded the encrypted file and then decrypting it.
+The tool can also restore these files from OCI Object storage, by first downloading the encrypted file and then decrypting it.

 ### Encryption Method